 Along with offering academic and career guidance to current students and recruiting new students to UT Southwestern, we work closely with the Office of Student and Alumni Affairs, Registrar’s Office, and other departments on campus to organize some of the most memorable activities a medical student will experience during their academic career, including:

 - An Evening with the Deans for second-year students

 - MS0 Day

-- Meet the Deans Lunches for first-year students
+- Meet the Deans lunches for first-year students

-- Pre-Clinical Orientation
+- Pre-Clinical orientation

 Staying On Track

 The associate deans meet with each class several times during the year to provide guidance on upcoming events, information on scheduling and rotations, and to offer reassurance during predictably difficult times of the year.
-These class meetings are videostreamed and posted on class calendars so they can be accessed later as an information source if needed.
+These class meetings are streamed and posted on class calendars so they can be accessed later as an information source if needed.
 In addition, the associate deans work with other student support services to reach out and assist students in need.

 - “The Match Southwestern Style” – A step-by-step guide for students applying to residency

 - USMLE Step 1 Survey